Check Lead Company Certification

 Certified companies must use trained and certified individuals, as described below for each type of lead work.
 Anybody who is certified must have proof of certification available while doing work that requires it, so you can ask to see this.

 A lead-safe renovation company is qualified to work lead-safe when performing renovation, repair, painting, or remodeling work that disturbs paint in residential and child-occupied facilities built before 1978.
-Window replacement, siding removal, and interior remodeling are just a few examples of work a that may only be conducted by a certified lead-safe renovation company.
+Window replacement, siding removal, and interior remodeling are just a few examples of work that may only be conducted by a certified lead-safe renovation company.

 A certified lead-safe renovator* must be assigned to the job, and all individuals involved must have received on-the-job training in lead.